 Since spammers get more and more crafty, who gets to define what spam is?
 Users, of course!
 Knowing this, Gmail bases its key principles on user engagement.

-That means that it carefully processes all feedback, takes all the cases when emails that didn’t seem to fit the “spam” type into account and uses that data to improve its spam tracking and monitoring.
-Therefore, if a considerable portion of mailboxes faces a new type of spam and flags it as spam, Gmail will incorporate that information in its database.
+That means that Gmail spam filter carefully processes all feedback, takes all the cases when emails that didn’t seem to fit the “spam” type into account, and uses that data to improve its spam tracking and monitoring.
+Therefore, if a considerable portion of mailboxes faces a new type of spam and flags it as spam, Gmail spam filter will incorporate that information in its database.
 After this, whenever the new creation of spammers tries to find its way into other inboxes, it will be intercepted by filters and redirected to the spam folder.

 In addition, the way your recipients respond to incoming emails defines the fate of your Gmail inbox.
 If you send emails only to willing subscribers and your targeting is correct, your domain reputation grows whenever the users open and read your messages.
 However, each time a user moves your email to spam or adds it to the blacklist, your domain reputation drops, and Gmail starts treating you with suspicion.
 In the end, you may even be banned from sending emails until you fix your reputation.

 This is how Gmail ensures that all users receive only the emails they expect and want to read.
 Such was the core essence of Gmail’s anti-spam system and such it remains till that day.
-In our opinion, it’s the ability to let users participate in building superior measures against spam that made Gmail so effective.
+In our opinion, it’s the ability to let users participate in building superior measures against unwanted emails that made Gmail spa, filter so effective.

-3. It keeps up with the escalation of spam attacks
+3. Gmail keeps up with the escalation of spam attacks

 While it sounds like a basic requirement for every functional email service provider, it’s still a ton of work only a truly competent team can pull off.
 Since 2004, people have come to rely on Gmail as their main defense from malware, viruses, cyber threats, and all kinds of phishers and scammers.
 It’s a large responsibility — and an even larger amount of resources.